top of page

 Project Fellows: Graduate

-This Spring, Duke Energy Club is excited to introduce a new cohort of projects in collaboration with the climate tech and sustainability industry.
-Being part of an Energy Club project is an amazing opportunity to make a real-world impact, gain invaluable knowledge & perspectives, and have the experience of working with energy industry leaders & other highly enthusiastic peers.
-Spring projects will run from February to April 2024.
-We encourage everyone to apply, regardless of experience.
+This Fall, Duke Energy and Climate Club is excited to introduce a new cohort of projects in collaboration with the energy, climate, and sustainability industry.
+Being part of a DECC project team is an amazing opportunity to make a real-world impact, gain invaluable knowledge and perspectives, and have the experience of working with energy and climate industry leaders and enthusiastic peers.

-Undergraduate students are welcomed to apply as either project manager or project analyst.
+Undergraduate students are welcomed to apply as either project managers or project analysts.

-Project managers are responsible for devising and driving project execution plans, managing the project team, and leading the communication with clients.
-For prospective project managers, applications are due Tuesday 1/17 at 11:59 PM.
+Project managers are responsible for devising and driving project execution plans, managing the project team, and leading communication with clients.
+For prospective project managers, applications are due Friday 9/13 at 11:59 PM.

-Project analysts will take ownership of individual parts of a project, as one will develop in-depth learning on specific fronts and be responsible for specific workstreams, while learning holistically from the project.
-For prospective project analysts, applications are due Sunday 1/21 at 11:59 PM.
+Project analysts will take ownership of individual parts of a project, as one will develop in-depth learning on specific fronts and be responsible for specific work streams, while learning holistically from the project.
+For prospective project analysts, applications are due Friday 9/13 at 11:59 PM

 .

-Please find the description of selected Spring 2024 projects below.
+Please find descriptions of selected Fall 2024 projects below.

 imageedit_57_4945364067.png